 Whether you’re looking to explore the great outdoors or prepare for an emergency, it turns out you’re looking for the same features in a lantern.
 You need your lantern to be reliable, so you don’t get left in the dark.
 You need it to be bright enough for you to take care of business.
 And you need it to be portable, for wherever the day or night takes you.

 First and foremost, with a solar lantern, you won’t have to worry about batteries ever again.
 Think about it.
 With an integrated, rechargeable, lithium-ion battery, you’ll never have to change a battery, buy a battery, or worry about batteries going dead.
 If you’re out on the trail, strap the solar lantern to your pack, and it’ll charge up on the go for perfect lighting once you set up camp.
 Staying in one place for a while?
 Hook it to the outside of your tent and forget about it while you enjoy a sunny day.
 It’ll be charged up by the time you need it at dusk.
 Preparing for an emergency?
 Just pack the lantern and know you can recharge it in the sun should disaster strike.
 A solar lantern is the most reliable solution for your lighting needs.

 LuminAID’s solar inflatable lanterns have a storage life of 2 years.
 The PackLite Nova USB can run for up to 24 hours on a single charge, while our most popular product, the PackLite Max 2-in-1 Phone Charger, comes in at 50 hours of runtime with 50 lumens and the added benefit of phone charging capability.
 The supercharged PackLite Hero 2-in-1 will light your nights for up to 100 hours on a single charge and has a total of 100,000 lifetime hours.
-That’s 1,000 recharges.
-Talk about reliable lighting.
+That’s 1,000 recharges - talk about reliable lighting.
 Learn more about our different solar phone chargers here.